 7.y.1 Description

 Predictive maintenance is an advanced maintenance method which involves periodic or continuous monitoring of equipment condition to predict if it needs a repair to avoid breaking down.
 The method allows to minimize unplanned downtime for otherwise reactive equipment repairs, reduce maintenance costs, maximize equipment lifespan and increase revenues as a result.

+The core idea of predictive maintenance is to use data and advanced technologies to predict when a piece of equipment is likely to fail, thereby scheduling maintenance just before the failure occurs, at the most optimal time.

+Predictive maintenance relies on to continuously collect data.
+This data is transmitted to a computer system and processed using the Internet of Things (IoT), big data analytics, and machine learning/artificial intelligence algorithms.
+By analyzing changes in data patterns (e.g., an abnormal drop of the robotic arm led to a change in its position, or, if the robot is broken down and fails to follow the designed forwarding route, then in the wrong position.), the system can identify potential signs of failure.
+Ultimately, the system alerts the maintenance team, notifying them to pay attention to a specific piece of equipment, enabling precise intervention.

 The use case takes advantage of the deployed indoor 6G system where its RAN nodes and/or UEs are enabled with the capability to collect RF sensing data (ISAC), optional support for massive sensor access capability.
-For multiple types of manufacturing equipment, it is possible to predict impending failures by analyzing their acoustic noise spectrums.
-This phenomenon is confirmed by experienced factory employees who are able to predict certain types of equipment failures based on their perception of such noises.
-Such noises manifest themselves as vibrations on equipment surface and can be detected by angle- and distance-resolved Doppler measurement of RF sensing system and assigned to respective parts of the monitored equipment.
+For multiple types of manufacturing equipment, it is possible to predict impending failures by analyzing their equipment vibration amplitude.
+This phenomenon is confirmed by experienced factory employees who are able to predict certain types of equipment failures based on their perception of such vibration amplitude.
+Such vibrations on equipment surface and can be detected by the phase changing measurement of RF sensing system and assigned to respective parts of the monitored equipment.

 Predictive maintenance needs to be based on a large amount of historical data and current real-time data.
 To achieve best performance, including accuracy and real-time responsiveness, etc. Without modifying the equipment, ISAC can provide supplementary data to achieve a more comprehensive sensing of the equipment's operating status.
 Based on these more comprehensive information, better predictive maintenance could be realized, such as detecting irregularities in otherwise nominal operation patterns and identifying types and locations of impending failures.